 - Resist the desire to cross the street.
 Ignore the little voice inside your head telling you to cross the street and be like everyone else.

 - Stay patient until the light changes, even if you are in a hurry.

-- Wait, even if you feel inner restlessness.
+- Wait, even if you feel inner restlessness and impatience.

-Do this the next time you are in this situation and see what happens.
+This is a good exercise for developing your self-discipline.
+Do it the next time you are in this situation and see what happens.
 Are you strong enough to act in this way?
 If you succeed, you will feel a sensation of power and strength filling you.
 You will feel strong and powerful.

 This exercise teaches self discipline, and strengthens your ability to control senseless inner impulses, control your thoughts, and develop patience and inner strength.